CleverProgrammer/college_2016_spring/bio_101/ch_1_notes.md

 ------ | ------
-Discovery Science | Describes nature, uses inductive reasoning, from specific to general Hypothesis-Based Science | Uses educated guesses, deductive reasoning, from general to specific Science | it is a way of knwoing and used to solve everyday problems Experimental Group | Contains the variable that is being tested Control Group | Same as experimental but no variable is being tested Independent Variable | What I can change.
+Discovery Science | Describes nature, uses inductive reasoning, from specific to general Hypothesis-Based Science | Uses educated guesses, deductive reasoning, from general to specific Science | it is a way of knowing and used to solve everyday problems Experimental Group | Contains the variable that is being tested Control Group | Same as experimental but no variable is being tested Independent Variable | What I can change.
 Like the intensity of the light and so on.
 This will always be the X-axis.